Meet Our Therapists

 Ext.
 424 |

-Charlotte is a Master’s Candidate in Counseling Psychology at Pacifica Graduate Institute and holds a B.A. in Media Studies from Pitzer College.
+Charlotte Pradié (AMFT146937 and APCC16837) received a Master’s in Counseling Psychology from Pacifica Graduate Institute and a B.A. in Media Studies from Pitzer College.
 Before joining WILA, Charlotte provided psychotherapy at Being Alive, a Los Angeles non-profit organization serving people with HIV/AIDS.
 Charlotte brings an awareness of the many layers of psyche, culture, and identity that shape our way of being.
 She is interested in how people can better understand themselves, their relationships, and the world around them through deep inquiry and curiosity.

 Ext.
 407 |